4 Qawl 165 B.E. (Baha’i Calendar)

 Soundtrack in my head: The Polyphonic Spree, “Everything Starts at the Seam”

-Having contained the prairie fire that was burning over the MCC officers’ opposition to our initial choice of “Wu Wei” as the name of our co-op, I had coffee with the MCC Vice President.
+Having contained the prairie fire that was burning over the MCC officers’ opposition to our initial choice of “Wu Wei” as our co-op name, I had coffee with the MCC Vice President.

 I asked her to share her feelings about the whole course of events surrounding her objection to the “Wu Wei” name and everything that had transpired since.
 She shared a lot of things, but what I found most salient and valuable was her reaction as a first generation Chinese-American to the “Wu Wei” name.
 She described how her family faced great pressure to assimilate into American culture upon relocating here.
 As such, when a mostly Caucasian co-op house chose to adopt a Chinese name, we were, in essence, exercising an option not necessarily available to her family.
 She acknowledged that we did not intend to be disrespectful, but that our name choice had unintended consequences and effects.

 I definitely could see where she was coming from.
 And even if I disagreed with her, it’s something I’d still set aside.
 If someone tells me they are having a negative experiences with something, I’m inclined not to question it in most cases.
 I can never claim to be able to put myself fully in someone else’s shoes, and as such I am inclined to validate their feelings and experiences unless I have really good reason not to.

 The meeting ended on a very positive note, with both of us feeling like we had been heard, and so we walked to the Board meeting just a few blocks away.